 International Speaker, Peak Performance Trainer and Business Mentor Arnon Barnes says you need to play to win – always.

-Sitting at 30,000 feet comfortable in my chair in the front row of the plane and suddenly it made me think ‘how did I get here?’.
+Sitting at 30,000 feet comfortable in my chair in the front row of the plane (a pre-COVID luxury it seems for now ED), suddenly it made me think ‘how did I get here?’.
 After all I grew up in a middle-class family, in a suburb of Johannesburg, South Africa, during the volatile end years of apartheid.
 My parents certainly were not wealthy and after their divorce, my mom decided to take my younger sister, baby brother and myself to Israel to begin a new life.
 It was rough and difficult being in another country, not speaking the language and having to scrape by every month just to pay for rent and some food.

 Needless to say, we also were not connected to the kind of people that open doors to wealth and success.
 As the eldest son, it was my duty to help my mom as much as possible.
 I did not finish school or attend a fancy college as I needed to bring in money and help raise my younger siblings.
 No golden spoon, no head start in life.